 I'm also a qualified Breathworks mindfulness teacher, specialising in mindfulness based pain management programmes.
 A history of chronic pain led to my interest in this work.
 Prior to this I worked in the corporate world in assorted IT roles - nerdy back-end systems integration being my favourite!
 I like to understand how things work and fit together.
 And I love piecing the Dharma together, too.
 I like ideas, and enjoy listening to podcasts about philosophy, free will, near death experiences and neuroscience.
 Although I love watching a good old-fashioned (preferably not gory) murder mystery, as well, and enjoy comedy and music (my tastes shamelessly run the gamut from classical to pop to goth).

-Sujiva, originally from India, first got inspired by Buddhism when he attended a beginner’s meditation course at the Wellington Buddhist Centre in 1993.
-His experience of learning to meditate soon deepened into an interest in exploring the 'nature of the mind' through Buddhist teachings & practice.
+I'm originally from India and first got inspired by Buddhism when I attended a beginner’s meditation course at the Wellington Buddhist Centre in 1993.
+My experience of learning to meditate soon deepened into an interest in exploring the 'nature of the mind' through Buddhist teachings & practice.

-He was ordained in 2002 and has in 2011 returned to live in NZ after 10 years in the UK.
-During his time in the UK, he has taught meditation & Buddhism at the London & Cambridge Buddhist Centres, attended many intensive retreats and worked for a multinational Buddhist company.
+I was ordained in 2002 and in 2011 returned to live in NZ after 10 years in the UK.
+During my time in the UK, I taught meditation & Buddhism at the London & Cambridge Buddhist Centres, attended many intensive retreats and worked for a multinational Buddhist company.

-I've been actively involved with the Triratna Buddhist community since 1992 while still at University.
-As with many other people, my personal journey has it's sign posts of significant people, significant books, turning points, deeper realizations, and extra-ordinary but none-the-less ordinary experiences.
+I've been actively involved with the Triratna Buddhist community since 1992 when I was still at University.
+As with many other people, my personal journey has its sign posts of significant people, significant books, turning points, deeper realizations, and extra-ordinary but none-the-less ordinary experiences.
 This whole wonderful rabbit hole of a journey began at Aryaloka Retreat Centre in New Hampshire USA, followed by Cambridge England where I was ordained at Guhyaloka in 1999, then to the other side of this beautiful planet and Sydney Australia, and most recently Auckland New Zealand.

 I live with my partner in Grey Lynn, drive a silver blue 2006 Toyota Corolla (not flash but it keeps turning on without costing lots of money), and I still follow American football.

-For much of her life the outdoors and living with nature, especially New Zealand’s beautiful mountains, forests, rivers and coasts, has been where Akasasri has found her spiritual resonance and learnt how to navigate through the ups and downs of her life.
-This was until 2009 when she attended an ‘Introduction to Meditation’ course at the ABC and life has not been the same since.
-Now with the life of raising a family behind her, the Dharma is her life, sprinkled with lots of doses of nature, especially out on the Auckland West Coast where she and her partner are living post family.
+For much of my life the outdoors and living with nature, especially New Zealand’s beautiful mountains, forests, rivers and coasts, has been where I found my spiritual resonance and learnt how to navigate through the ups and downs of life.
+This was until 2009 when I attended an ‘Introduction to Meditation’ course at the ABC and life has not been the same since.
+Now with the life of raising a family behind me, the Dharma is my life, sprinkled with lots of doses of nature, especially out on the Auckland West Coast where I live with my partner.

-Born in 1946 she left home at 21 on a quest to find a deeper meaning to life.
-After much travelling and living and practicing with many different spiritual disciplines she came upon the Triratna Community in 1998 after one of her sons died in a car accident.
+Born in 1946, I left home at 21 on a quest to find a deeper meaning to life.
+After much travelling and living and practicing with many different spiritual disciplines I came upon the Triratna Community in 1998 after one of my sons died in a car accident.

-She has four living children and a few grandchildren.
-She was ordained in Spain in 2011, is very committed to the path of purification and has a passion for inspiring people to practise.
-She is involved in a variety of activities at the centre including the Tuesday morning Dharma discussion group and teaching daytime meditation classes.
+I have four living children and many grandchildren.
+I was ordained in Spain in 2011, am very committed to the path of purification and have a passion for inspiring people to practise.
+For a long time, I supported Buddhist Recovery Network classes at the centre and daytime classes.
+These days, I'm involved in facilitating a Dharma study group that meets on Fridays - I love the people.

-Vajrajyoti has been actively involved in the Auckland Buddhist Centre since 2000 when she moved to Auckland from a women's retreat centre in Wales.
-Vajrajyoti is committed to helping create a vibrant, lively spiritual community in which we together deepen our wisdom and compassion.
-She's involved in facilitating study groups, leading retreats and generally helping people connect with each other and with the Dharma.
+I've been actively involved in the Auckland Buddhist Centre since 2000 when I moved to Auckland from a women's retreat centre in Wales.
+I'm committed to helping create a vibrant, lively spiritual community in which we together deepen our wisdom and compassion.
+Over the years, I've been involved in facilitating study groups, leading retreats, chairing the centre, and generally helping people connect with each other and with the Dharma.